Ezekiel Elliott Suspension Block Overturned by Judge

 BREAKING: Ezekiel Elliott's suspension has been reinstated after the 5th court of appeals rules against the RB.
 LATEST: 📺 @RapSheet https://t.co/bEJe9ZVxSu2017-10-12 20:59:17

 ESPN's Adam Schefter noted Elliott could re-file the case in Dallas as well as New York.
-Albert Breer of The MMQB also reported the league plans to enforce the suspension immediately, once Dallas is off its Week 6 bye.

 This comes after Hill reported on Sept.
 13 that the NFL attempted to accelerate the appeal process of the injunction of Elliott's six-game suspension.
 The league filed paperwork asking U.S. District Judge Amos Mazzant to make a decision by Sept.
 14; otherwise, the league would take the case to the 5th Circuit U.S. Court of Appeals.